D-o-d-o-x/columbus/README.md

 ##### Some caveats

 - CNNObservable seems to be broken currently.
 (Fixing it is also no priority for me)
+- RayObservable is using a naive ray-marching (basicaly just line-sweeping).
+For large amounts of rays this turn out to be the computational bottleneck of the environment.
+Switching to a more efficient algorithm (based on euclidean formulars and line intersects) would be possible in the future...

 ### humanPlayer.py

 Allows environments to be played by a human using mouse input.

-##### Some caveats

-- Does not yet work for ColumbusConfigDefined...
+Now even works for ColumbusConfigDefined.